Lewis Dunk: 2019–2021: Captaincy and improved league standing

-After being linked with a move to Chelsea Dunk signed a new five-year contract with Brighton in August 2020.
-On 26 September, Dunk scored his fifth Premier League own goal, putting Manchester United back level in an eventual 3–2 home defeat.
-Dunk was sent off for the second time in his Premier League career and seventh Albion dismissal in the final moments of the game for a late, accidental, two-footed challenge on Gary Cahill in a 1–1 away draw against bitter rivals Crystal Palace on 18 October.
-Dunk scored his first goal of the 2020–21 season on 27 December, finishing off a short corner putting The Seagulls ahead in an eventual 2–2 away draw at West Ham.
-He scored again two games later, again converting another set piece from a corner, scoring the equaliser in a 3–3 home draw against Wolves in The Seagulls first match of 2021.
-Dunk played in Brighton's 1–0 away victory over defending champions Liverpool on 3 February claiming their first league win at Anfield since 1982.
-Dunk made his 300th league appearance for The Seagulls on 6 February where he scored the opening goal of the game with a header from a corner in an eventual 1–1 away draw at Burnley.
-On 27 February, in a 1–0 away defeat at West Brom, Dunk had a goal controversially ruled out by referee Lee Mason after reviewing VAR with the free kick which the Seagulls captain scored from was deemed to be taken too quickly.
-After being denied the goal at West Brom, he scored his 10th Premier League goal two games later, scoring the first goal in an eventual 2–1 away win over Southampton, on 14 March, Brighton's first victory in the Premier League over their south coast rivals.
+Dunk signed a new five-year contract with Brighton in August 2020.
+He was sent off for the second time in his Premier League career in the final moments of the game for a late, accidental, two-footed challenge on Gary Cahill in a 1–1 away draw against Crystal Palace on 18 October.
+Dunk scored his first goal of the 2020–21 season on 27 December, finishing off a short corner to put Brighton ahead in an eventual 2–2 away draw away to West Ham.
+He scored again two games later, converting another set piece from a corner, with the equaliser in a 3–3 home draw against Wolves in Brighton's first match of 2021.
+Dunk played in Brighton's 1–0 away victory over defending champions Liverpool on 3 February, to claim their first league win at Anfield since 1982.
+Dunk made his 300th league appearance for Brighton on 6 February when he scored the opening goal of the game with a header from a corner in an eventual 1–1 away draw to Burnley.
+On 27 February, in a 1–0 away defeat at West Brom, Dunk had a goal controversially ruled out by referee Lee Mason after reviewing the video assistant referee (VAR) with the free kick which Dunk scored from was deemed to have been taken too quickly.
+After being denied the goal against West Brom, he scored his 10th Premier League goal two games later, scoring the first goal in an eventual 2–1 away win over Southampton, on 14 March, Brighton's first victory in the Premier League over their south coast rivals.
 On 9 May, Dunk scored the opening goal in an away fixture against Wolves, however he was later dismissed for pulling back Fábio Silva who was darting for goal with Wolves going on to capitalise on his dismissal scoring two, going on to win 2–1.
-Teammate Neal Maupay was later sent off after the full time whistle for confronting the referee, Jonathan Moss.
-He returned for Brighton's last game of the season away at Arsenal where they lost 2–0, ending the season in 16th place with a respectful –6 goal difference, conceding 46 goals.
-At Brighton's end of season awards, Dunk received the 2020–21 Players' Player of the Season, stating, "For your teammates to vote for you, I think it's the best award you can win."
+Teammate Neal Maupay was later sent off after the full time whistle for confronting the referee, Jon Moss.
+He returned for Brighton's last game of the season away to Arsenal where they lost 2–0, ending the season in 16th place with a respectful −6 goal difference, conceding 46 goals.
+At Brighton's end of season awards, Dunk received the 2020–21 Players' Player of the Season, after which he stated: "For your teammates to vote for you, I think it's the best award you can win."